AzureIoTGBB/iot-edge-configuration-manager/README.md

 ## REST API Sample
 ![REST API Deployment](./media/restapiflow.png)
-REST API accepts a JSON that defines the modules, desired properties and routes for each of the modules that constitutes the workload.
+REST API accepts a JSON document that defines the modules, desired properties and routes for each of the modules that constitutes the workload.
 The REST API is implemented in Azure Functions and it uses [Azure IoT Hub Service .NET SDK](https://github.com/Azure/azure-iot-sdk-csharp) to interact with Azure IoT Hub for deployment to IoT Edge.
-[CosmosDB](https://docs.microsoft.com/en-us/azure/cosmos-db/introduction) is used to store definition of Edges, Modules and Manifest, which is used by azure function to apply the appropriate configurations by location.
+[CosmosDB](https://docs.microsoft.com/en-us/azure/cosmos-db/introduction) is used to store templates for Edge Manifest & Modules.

-Please read this document for configuring and deploying the Azure Function.
+Please read this [document](./documentation/restapi/restapi-sample.md) for configuring and deploying the Azure Function.

 ## PowerApps Sample